-The platform that Homecoming VR is built on is new, and for this reason some bugs in the free game were encountered.
-Overall, the entire experience is relatively short — we hope to see it lengthened in the future.
-You really will feel what it’s like to be Spider-Man, though, according to reports, which is all that we need to know.
+Homecoming VR is built on a newer platform, so some bugs are likely to occur in the free game.
+The experience is also pretty short overall, and we hope to see it expanded in the future.
+You’ll really feel what it’s like to be Spider-Man, though, which is all we need to know.

 Spider-Man: Far from Home VR

 - Everyone 10+

 Another VR experience from Meta is Spider-Man: Far from Home.
 Based on the movie of the same name, this single-player VR experience lets you choose from one of four Spider-Man suits, then swing from building to building in time trials.
 There are also pins to collect and challenges to complete.
 One of Spidey’s most iconic enemies could lurk around any corner.

 Fans of this VR experience call it fun, with good graphics, realistic swinging, and plenty of robots to fight.
 Movement on the ground could be better, but the web-slinging is great — feedback says you’ll feel the tug on your arms as you travel.

 Though many players see potential in this VR experience, some say there could be more storyline, as it only lasts about ten minutes, and has only one boss fight.
 Overall, though, VR is a new gaming frontier, and the free-to-play Far from Home is a great place to start.